jonathanhogg/flitter/README.md

 # flitter

-**flitter** is a [functional programming language](/docs/language.md) and 2D/3D visuals engine designed for live performances.
-While **flitter** supports live-coding (live reload of source files while maintaining system state), it is designed primarily for driving via a MIDI surface.
+**flitter** is a [functional programming language](/docs/language.md) wrapped around a declarative system for describing 2D and 3D visuals.
+The language is designed to encourage an iterative, explorative, play-based approach to constructing generative visuals.
+The engine that runs **flitter** programs is able to live reload all code and assets while retaining current system state (thus supporting live-coding) while also having strong support for interacting with running programs via MIDI surfaces.

+**flitter** is designed for expressivity and ease of engine development over raw performance, but is sufficiently fast to be able to do interesting things.

 The engine that runs the language is capable of:

-- 2D drawing (loosely based on the HTML canvas/SVG model)
+- 2D drawing (loosely based on an HTML canvas/SVG model)
-- 3D rendering of primitive shapes and external triangular mesh models (in a bunch of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) material shading; simple fog; perspective and orthographic projections;
+- 3D rendering of primitive shapes and external triangular mesh models (in a variety of formats including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) material shading; simple fog; perspective and orthographic projections;
-texture-mapping with the output of other visual units (like a drawing canvas or a video)
+texture-mapping - including with the output of other visual units (like a drawing canvas or a video)
-- simulating simple [physical particle systems](/docs/physics.md) (including spring/rod/rubber-band constraints, gravity, electrostatic charge, inertia, drag, barriers and collisions) and then hooking the simulation output up to drawing instructions
+- simulating simple [physical particle systems](/docs/physics.md) (including spring/rod/rubber-band constraints, gravity, electrostatic charge, inertia, drag, barriers and particle collisions)
 - playing videos at arbitrary speeds (including in reverse, although video will stutter if it makes extensive use of P-frames)
 - running GLSL shaders as stacked image generators and filters, with live